cstewart86/middleman-starter-netlify-cms/source/posts/how-to-do-a-speed-audit.html.md

 If there are plugins on your site which you don’t use, removing them is likely to improve the speed of your site.

+### Reduce the number of files used on your website

+If the tools mentioned above flag that your website has 'too many HTTP requests' then you'll want to look at reducing the number of files your website serves.

+This doesn't necessarily mean visible files such as images and PDFs but can include the files which dictate how your website looks and functions.

+A common fix is to remove unused files and to bundle others.
+Your developer will be able to talk you through the pros and cons of these approaches.

 ## Can we help?

 We're passionate about helping small businesses punch above their weight online and we'd be happy to give further advice.